Conn Smythe: Thoroughbred horse racing

 Maloney and Smythe's most famous horse Wonder Where, also led to the breakup of the partnership.
 Wonder Where, named by Maloney, was bred at Frank Selke's farm in Quebec and bought by Maloney and Smythe in 1957.
 In 1959, Wonder Where had an outstanding season, including winning the Canadian Oaks.
 The horse was voted Canadian Horse of the Year for the year and later, the filly was inducted in the Canadian Horse Racing Hall of Fame.
 The Wonder Where Stakes was established in honour of the horse in 1965, becoming one of the Canadian Triple Tiara races for fillies in Canada in 1995.
 After the outstanding year in 1959, Maloney wanted to continue racing Wonder Where and Smythe did not, concerned over some tendon trouble.
 The horse broke down in a race in Fort Erie, and the partnership dissolved after that.

-While not the largest operation, Smythe's horses won 145 stakes races during his lifetime, a record second only to E. P. Taylor in Canada.
+Smythe's horses won 145 stakes races during his lifetime, a record second only to E. P. Taylor in Canada.
 Smythe's stable won the Queen's Plate twice, the first in 1958 with Caledon Beau and the second in 1967 with Jammed Lovely.
 In 1973, Smythe became a founding member of the Jockey Club of Canada.
 In 1977, he was inducted in the Canadian Horse Racing Hall of Fame.
 After his death, the Smythe stable was sold in 1981 to Gardiner Farms and Harlequin Ranches, for an estimated $2.5 million.
 Smythe's will gave the racing stable to the Conn Smythe Foundation, which as a charitable foundation, could not run a business.
 The new owners leased back the farm and stables.
 The only horse not in the sale was Jammed Lucky, Smythe's favourite, which was given to Smythe's grandson Tommy.
-Jammed Lucky was 23 years old and had sired 25 winning foals to that point.
+The horse had run for Smythe in the 1961 Queen's Plate as one of the favourites and broke a bone in his right foot during the race, but finished the race in eighth place.
+In 1981, Jammed Lucky was 23 years old and had sired 25 winning foals to that point.